Boat Conversion

 FIG. 22 — Carrying Life Jackets on the Seat Backs Keeps Them Out of the Way But Handy

 Spare Rods Placement.
-I hate hassling with spare fishing rods laying round (and sticking up) all over.
+I hate hassling with spare fishing rods lying round (and sticking up) all over.
 To me, for a pleasant fishing experience rods must be stored down low and to the side.
 Plus, if each rod is secured in the middle or tip it prevents rattling and sliding around during travel.
 The previously discussed rod holder system (FIGS. 12, 12B) accomplishes all of this.

 Other Factors